-Active Channel: The area of the stream channel that is subject to frequent flows (approximately once per one and onehalf years), and that includes the portion of the channel below where the floodplain flattens.
+Active Channel: The area of the stream channel that is subject to frequent flows (approximately once per one and one-half years), and that includes the portion of the channel below where the floodplain flattens.

-Adaptive Reuse: Repurposing of an existing structure to accommodate new uses while preserving the structure.
+Adaptive Reuse: Repurposing of an existing structure that meets the eligibility requirements of Section 4.09.B. to accommodate new uses while preserving the structure.
 This often involves improving existing structures to allow for modern design and programming them for the new use.

 Adjacent: Abutting or directly on the opposite side of a dedicated public road.
+Refer to Figure 12.A-2.